bxb454/JavaFX-Guillotine/README.md

 # JavaFX-Guillotine
+JavaFX application that emulates the Guillotine card game.
 Final project for CSDS132 involving manipulation of LinkedLists.

+# In this repo you will find:

+-Instructions on how to play Guillotine

+-Program code

+-Unit Tests

+## Gameplay Instructions/ How to Play: